mendax1234/tp/docs/UserGuide.md

   - Whether you already have it in your timetable
   - Whether prerequisites are satisfied
   - Whether the semester exceeds your degree’s valid range
+  - Whether the module has preclusion with the existing modules in the timetable.

 If any of these checks fail, ModHero will display an error message explaining the issue.

 ### Deleting an Elective: `delete`
-Removes one module from your plan.
+Removes **one** module at a time from your plan.

 #### Format:
 Specify module you want to delete, letters can be both upper and lower case